exitLong(string algo, var price, int lots)

 exitShort(string algo, var price, int lots)

 Exits all long or all short trades with the current asset that match the given algo identifier, at market or at a given price limit, until the given number of lots is closed.

 exitTrade(TRADE*, var price, int lots): int

-Exits the given number of lots of a particular trade at market or at a given price limit.
+Exits a particular trade completely or partially at market or at a given price limit.
 Returns 0 when the order failed, otherwise nonzero.

 Cancels an open trade with a particular identifier

 or TRADE* pointer without sending a close order to the broker and without

 or the balance.
 Useful for removing an externally closed position that was not transmitted to Zorro (f.i. on an NFA account).

 || 0 for closing all trades with the current algo/asset combination.
 Alternatively, an algorithm identifier, or the asset name when no algo is used in the script, or "*" for closing all trades with the current asset.